shurick81/Dynamics365Configuration/readme.md

 #### InstanceName

 Reporting Services instance to use.
 For more details, see `<instancename>` XML node description in http://157.56.148.23/en-us/library/hh699826.aspx and http://technet.microsoft.com/en-us/library/hh699826(v=crm.6).aspx.

+#### Patch

+Path of the patch file (usually msp).
+For more details, see `<Patch>` XML node description in http://157.56.148.23/en-us/library/hh699826.aspx and http://technet.microsoft.com/en-us/library/hh699826(v=crm.6).aspx.

 #### ConfigDBServer